jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **large budget screen production grant** is defined in section OB 1 of the Income Tax Act 2004.
 (4) If any of the information specified in subsection (2) is not held by the Department, the Commissioner may use any of the Commissioner's powers that are contained in Part 3 of this Act to obtain information.

-### 85G Disclosure of information in relation to family income assistance
+### 85G Disclosure of information in relation to Working for Families tax credits
 (1) The purpose of this section is to facilitate the exchange of information between the Inland Revenue Department and the department currently responsible for administering the Social Security Act 1964 for the purpose of providing to the Commissioner information that the chief executive of that department considers necessary to enable the Commissioner to—
-  (a) commence paying family support credit payments to a qualifying person who has ceased to be entitled to a specified benefit, or as the case may be, ceased to be entitled to be paid a subpart KD credit under section KD 6(1) of the Income Tax Act 2004:
+  (a) commence paying family tax credit payments to a qualifying person who has ceased to be entitled to a specified benefit, or as the case may be, ceased to be entitled to be paid a subpart KD credit under section KD 6(1) of the Income Tax Act 2004:
   (b) contact a person in order to invite the person to—
     (i) apply for a credit of tax under section KD 2 or sections KD 2 and KD 3 of that Act; or (ii) provide additional information so that the Commissioner may calculate the credit of tax: